FutureLearnSole/userguide/views/tracker/userguide.md

 - Include a **Personal note of this meeting**.

 _**Tip:** If you have edit permissions to the meeting, any edits you make are immediately saved._

+## Error

+**PANIC **
+"You don't seem to have any workspaces.
+You have 1 storage spaces."
+"TypeError: Cannot read property 'id' of undefined"